marc0l92/obsidian-jira-issue/README.md

     ```
 ![Compact Columns](./doc/compactColumns.png)

+Custom JIRA non standard column can be inserted using the `$` symbol.

+Example:
+    ```jira-search
+    query: key = OPEN-357
+    columns: key, summary, $12313422, $12313426, #$12313499
+    ```

+In the current implementation you must provide the custom column ID.

 ## Link notes to `jira-search` table

 The special column `NOTES` can be used with `jira-search` tables to create a column that shows all the notes that start with the issue key.